 Frequently asked questions – other

-Please check the regulations for enrolment carefully if it looks like you cannot arrive before the end of the enrolment period, as the law requires you to enroll as attending for the first year (with the exception of illness, family leave or Finnish military service) or lose your right to study.
-It is possible to apply for readmission for later entry, but it is not automatic, and will require a separate application and has an administrative fee of 35 euros.
+Please check the regulations for enrolment carefully if it looks like you cannot arrive before the end of the enrolment period.
+The law requires you to enrol as attending for the first year (with the exception of illness, family leave or Finnish military service) or otherwise you will lose your right to study.
+You can apply for readmission for later entry, but it is not automatic, and will require a separate application and an administrative fee.

 All Ukrainian, Russian, and Belarusian students currently studying at Aalto University have been contacted in early 2022.